 Psychology | IQ testing | Intelligence quotient | Population comparison |

 Example: Z = 1.5 corresponds to approximately the 93.32nd percentile, meaning 93.32% of the distribution falls below this value.
+For more percentile calculations and statistical analysis, explore our comprehensive statistics calculator and sample size calculator for research planning.

 Mild Outliers: |Z| > 2 (beyond 2 standard deviations)